-Brussels, Belgium November 7, 2020: Liberia’s Foreign Minister Honourable Dee-Maxwell Saah Kemayah arrived in Brussels, Belgium for a one-day working session with EU officials on November 6th, 2020.
+Brussels, Belgium November 7, 2020: Liberia’s Foreign Minister Honourable Dee-Maxwell Saah Kemayah arrived in Brussels, Belgium for a one day working session with EU officials.

 During the discussions, Minister Kemayah expressed gratitude to the EU for the partnership and extended esteemed sentiments from President George Manneh Weah to the Presidents of the EU, H.E Charles Michel, of the European Council and Madam Ursula Von Der, of the European Commission.

 The discussions also centered around, the ongoing Post 2020 negotiations, sustainable economic growth, Technical Vocational Education and Training (TVET), Agriculture and fisheries, Migration and mobility, Peace and Security, Cooperative investment in Youth through market-responsive education by rolling out more vocational training, as well as possibilities for budget support to Liberia’s upcoming Midterm elections.

 Minister Kemayah, further asserted that ripple effect of COVID-19 has seriously affected the economies of developing countries with Liberia being no exception.
 He noted that among various items on his roadmap which is keeping with President’s foreign policy agenda, he intends to further enhance relations with EU through more direct engagements.

 The Minister spoke of plans to reform the Ministry of Foreign Affairs to accommodate current contemporary diplomacy.